 The Mermaid Triptych

-Vedder’s chalk drawing depicts a clear single tone ethereal light blue background, perhaps typical of seas in shallow tropical environs, perhaps just what he had on hand but I know that coloring is unlikely what is to be found in a kelp forest at the seafloor.
-Our mermaid is clearly in a kelp forest, and I reconciled what I know from my experience, of glass and kelp, interpreting Vedders colors as, pragmatic, initial, but not really intended as literal, or actual suggestion.
-Tiffany would have selected the glass… and I wish I could know what Tiffany actually did in his execution of the window, but the window no longer exists.
-Tiffany was a painter and he heavily emphasized the use of glass for lifelike color rendering of his subjects, in his windows.
-He minimized the use of paint in favor of glass to depict lifelike color in the landscapes and floral themes for which he was famous.
+Vedder’s chalk drawing is simple and idealized.
+It depicts a clear single tone light blue sea environment.
+I suspect there was no real effort at verisimilitude.
+After all, it was a mermaid.
+I know such coloring and uniformity was not to be found in the kelp forests at the seafloor in Monterey, where I dove, and our mermaid is clearly in a kelp forest.
+I suspect Vedder’s drawing was conceptual, initial, preliminary, reflecting perhaps little more than the color chalk he had on hand.
+Ultimately, Tiffany would have selected the glass… and I wish I could know what Tiffany actually did in his execution of the window, but unfortunately the window no longer exists.
+Tiffany was a painter who heavily emphasized the use of glass for lifelike color rendering in his windows.
+He championed the minimization of paint in favor of glass to depict lifelike color in his landscape and floral theme windows, and it is those for which he was most famous.

 There are up to four layers of glass where there is painting, on the hands, arms, and face.
-One layer there is painted, one provides opacity, and the other imparts a skin-like texture, with a watery layer atop.
-Two layers of glass cover pretty much all else.
+One layer there is painted, one provides opacity, and the other imparts a skin-like texture, with the watery layer atop.
+One layer of glass covers pretty much all else, for a total of two.
 The top watery layer was fired with frits on a dimpled mold to produce a watery look with some occasional floating debris and shading.

 I used seashells for her necklaces, including the one she wears, and I incorporated well over a hundred sea shells in the windows.
 At least 120 are wrapped in braided copper in the necklace in her hand, alone.

 I framed the glass in Pennsylvania Bluestone.
 The frames are absurdly heavy, but they are for looking at.
 Not moving.
-The color and texture is intended to finish and complement the colors and materials in the glass and metal work, such that the materials comprise the art.
-The idea was certainly not to move them around.
+The color and texture is intended to finish and complement the colors and materials in the glass and metal work, such that the materials comprise the art, and complement and correspond to the colors and materials used, glass metal, and stone alike.
+The idea was certainly not mobility.

 Elihu Vedder used his daughter, Anita Herriman Vedder, for a model, not just for his mermaid but for other works, such as the Cumean Sibyl, of which I have, quite coincidentally, possessed a print for forty years.
-I took liberty to alter his mermaid, and the image in mine is of my daughter.
-It is her face and body.
-Anita was a larger girl with a strong jutting jaw.
+I took liberty to alter his mermaid, and the image in mine is a composite of my twin daughters, face and shape.
+Anita was a larger girl with a strong jutting jaw.”- Martin Duffy

 Dimensions: